SN 1054: Identification of the supernova

 Most other historical supernovas are not confirmed so conclusively: supernovas of the first millennium (SN 185, SN 386 and SN 393) are established on the basis of a single document each, and so they cannot be confirmed; in relation to the supposed historical supernova which followed the one in 1054, SN 1181, there are legitimate doubts concerning the proposed remnant (3C58) and an object of less than 1000 years of age.
 Other historical supernovae of which there are written accounts which precede the invention of the telescope (SN 1006, SN 1572 and SN 1604) are however established with certitude.
-Telescope-era supernovae are of course associated with their remnant, when one is observed, with full certitude, but none is known within the Milky Way.
+Telescope-era supernovae are of course associated with full certitude with their remnant, when one is observed, but none is known within the Milky Way.

 Historical records

 SN 1054 is one of eight supernovae in the Milky Way that can be identified because written testimony describing the explosion has survived.
 In the nineteenth century, astronomers began to take an interest in the historic records.
 They compiled and examined the records as part of their research on recent novae, comets, and later, the supernovae.

-The first people to attempt a systematic compilation of records from China were the father and son Biot.
-In 1843, the sinologist Édouard Biot translated for his father, the astronomer Jean-Baptiste Biot, passages from the astronomical treatise of the 348-volume Chinese encyclopaedia, the Wenxian Tongkao.
+The first Westerners to attempt a systematic compilation of records from China were the father and son Biot.
+In 1843, the sinologist Édouard Biot translated for his father, the astronomer and physicist Jean-Baptiste Biot, passages from the astronomical treatise of the 348-volume Chinese encyclopaedia, the Wenxian Tongkao.

-Almost 80 years later, in 1921, Knut Lundmark undertook a similar effort based on a greater number of sources.
+Almost 80 years later in 1921, Knut Lundmark undertook a similar effort based on a greater number of sources.
 In 1942, Jan Oort, convinced that the Crab Nebula was the "guest star" of 1054 described by the Chinese, asked sinologist J.J.L.
 Duyvendak to help him compile new evidence on the observation of the event.